3ter/Ohmine-Dark-Theme-For-Joplin/README.md

     - Improve: Reduce the size of the Markdown TOC button
 - **Joplin UI:**
     - New: add a horizontal scrollbar for overflow text on each notebook item
-    - Fix: note count label overlaping the notebook item text
+    - Fix: note count label overlapping the notebook item text
     - Change: removed overflow scroll effect from notelist panel - there is a problem I can't fix at the moment
 - **Font:**
     - Change: new font for both Simplified and Traditional Chinese - Chiron HK Pro ExtraLight